hdavidzhu/alexa_chuck_norris/copy.md

 ### Short Skill Description

 Want a dad joke?
 Let FunnyDad tell you a joke!
+Disclaimer: not suitable for all ages.

 ### Full Skill Description

+Disclaimer: not suitable for all ages.

 Can't get enough of jokes from your dad?
 Now you can ask Alexa for more dad jokes!
 Sourced from Reddit's hot r/dadjokes, you'll be sure to get the latest puns and 'laughs'.